potassco/telingo/doc/translation.md

 Note that it does not matter in which part the original rule occurs.
 Using the auxiliary predicate `s/1` and the ranges we only instantiate the necessary parts of the auxiliary programs.
-Further, note that this predicate is just
+Further, note that this predicate is just here to stay in the input language of telingo.
+Using internal means it can be avoided.

 The `&tel` atom can then be translated on the propositional level after grounding by translating instantiations appearing in the grounding.